Jierark/Notes/Boiler/Operation and Maintenance of Boilers.md

 # Miscellaneous
 - Each boiler that is piped together and share the same common header must have a main steam stop valve on each boiler.
 In the case that one boiler experiences issues or failure, it can be isolated from the other and prevent possible contaminants from spreading.
 - Furnace explosion can be caused by accumulation of unburned fuel, oxygen, and an ignition source (basically same start as combustion reaction, but it's unintended)
-- A sign of a water logged expansion tank - adding water to a hot water heating system causes the pressure gauge to rise quickly
+- A sign of a water logged expansion tank - adding water to a hot water heating system causes the pressure gauge to rise quickly.
+The expansion tank should be able to absorb pressure surges since it gives water a place to expand.
 - Water hammer, the phenomenon where a high-pressure shockwave propagates through a piping system due to the sudden stopping or changing of motion of a fluid, is caused by carryover, which are contaminants that leave the boiler with steam.
 To clarify, carryover will build up deposits of insolvable sediments on the pipes, which will cause sudden slowdowns or abrupt stops of water that flows through that pipe, leading to water hammer.
 - Output divided by the input formula is used to determine the efficiency of the boiler based on heat absorption.
 To clarify, this formula looks at the amount of heat that exits the boiler, compared to its input.
 A high ratio means that the boiler isn't utilizing the input heat well and usually indicates some kind of problem.
 A low value indicates efficient or normal operation.
 - On an automatic fired boiler, 4 complete air charges are required before pilot is lit.
 This is in relation to purging, where leftover gas and pollutants are cleared from the burner before the pilot light is started.